santiaghini/seed-counter/README.md

 - `-n, --nostore`: flag, if present, does not store the processed images with contours for counting, only the final results in .csv format.
 Default is `False`.
 - `-p, --plot`: flag, if present, plots intermediate steps for each image.
 Default is `False`.
 - `-t, --intensity_thresh`: intensity threshold to capture seeds.
 Format is <brightfield_thresh>,<fluorescent_thresh>.
 Default is `30,30`.
 Range is from 0 to 255.
-- `-r, --radial_thresh`: radial distance threshold for seed separation.
+- `-r, --radial_thresh`: radial distance threshold for seed separation via the watershed algorithm.
 Usually ranges from `8.0` to `16.0`.
-If omitted, this value is computed automatically.
+If not set, this value is computed automatically from the `radial_threshold_ratio` value.
+If set, this overrides the `--radial_threshold_ratio` parameter.
-- `--radial_threshold_ratio`: percent of the mean seed radius to use for setting the threshold for the watershed algorithm.
+- `--radial_threshold_ratio`: percent of the mean seed radius to use for setting the radial threshold for seed separation via the watershed algorithm.
 Default is `0.4`, which means that the recognized seed areas are reduced by 40% to separate touching seeds.
-Range is 0.0 to 1.0.
+Range is `0.0` to `1.0`.
 - `--large_area_factor`: factor to filter out objects larger than this multiple of the median seed area.
-Range is 0 to 100.
+Range is `0` to `100`.
 This is usually unnecessary for clean images.
 - `-s, --img_type_suffix`: suffix for image types in the naming convention.
 Default is `FL` for fluorescent and `BF` for brightfield images.
 - `--mode`: either `fluorescence` (default) or `colorimetric`.